catalyzeio/stratum-docs/guides/python-postgres.md

 ```
 # Log into the Django shell
-$ catalyze -E "<your_env_alias>" console app01 "python manage.py shell"
+$ datica -E "<your_env_alias>" console app01 "python manage.py shell"

 # Log into the Postgres shell
-$ catalyze -E "<your_env_alias>" console db01
+$ datica -E "<your_env_alias>" console db01
 ```

 There are more console features on their way.
 If a command is not supported, open a ticket [here](https://product.datica.com/compliant-cloud) via the "Contact Support" button for your environment.

 ### Making updates to your application

 Now you may have noticed that you would like to change something about your application.
-You are all setup to modify code commit it to your repository and push to the `catalyze master` remote and branch just like we did in the beginning.
+You are all setup to modify code commit it to your repository and push to the `datica master` remote and branch just like we did in the beginning.
 You'll see all of the build output scroll past but what makes these rebuilds different is that your application will now automatically start to redeploy after the build completes successfully.
 After the build completes it may take up to a couple minutes for the redeploy to complete.
 If your app logs on startup you'll be able to see precisely when the application came back online.
 Likewise you can use the CLI to edit, add or remove environment variables for your application.
 After making a change to environment variables through the CLI or dashboard, remember you will need to manually redeploy (command available in the CLI only) in order for the variable changes to take effect.

 ## Tips and Tricks